Rule 3.850 for Post-Conviction Motions

 The Typical Process After a Plea or Guilty Verdict

-The typical process following a pela or guilty verdict after trial includes the following:
+The typical process following a plea or guilty verdict after trial in Florida includes the following:

-- Defendant is sentenced by the trial court;
+- The defendant is sentenced by the trial court;

-- Defendant files a direct appeal which addresses errors made by the court or the prosecutor at trial;
+- The defendant files a direct appeal which addresses errors made by the court or the prosecutor at trial;

-- If the appellate court deny relief from the direct appeal, the appellate court will send down a mandate that confirms the conviction.
+- If the appellate court denies relief from the direct appeal, the appellate court will send down a mandate that confirms the conviction.
 On that date, the clock begins ticking for post-conviction motions.
-The defendant has two years to file the post-conviction motion from the date that his conviction becomes final or on the date that the mandate is returned, whichever is later.
+The defendant has two years to file the post-conviction motion from the date that his conviction becomes final or on the date that the mandate is returned, whichever is later;

-A Rule 3.850 motion must generally be filed within two (2) years of the conviction or mandate, unless one of the following situations applies:
+A Rule 3.850 motion must generally be filed within two (2) years of the conviction or mandate.
+A motion filed after the expiration of this time period is procedurally barred unless one of the following circumstances exists:

-- A new fact that effects the case became known to the defendant or his attorney only after the trial, and that new fact could not have been known previously even with the exercise of due diligence.
-This claim may also be related to an independent claim that the prosecutor withheld evidence that could have exonerated the defendant, but failed to disclose that evidence before the trial or plea, which explains the reason why is was not know prior to trial.
+- A new fact that effects the case became known to the defendant or his attorney only after the trial and that new fact could not have been known previously even with the exercise of due diligence.
+This claim may also be related to an independent claim that the prosecutor withheld evidence that could have exonerated the defendant, but failed to disclose that evidence before the trial or plea, which explains the reason why is was not know previously.

 - The appellate courts have made a ruling regarding a fundamental constitutional right that can be retroactively applied to this case.